 “We have to preserve the gains that have been won and we have to be smart and determined about taking on the next set of challenges.”

-“The Boston Foundation is an expression of a century of donors giving and improving Greater Boston.
-We stand at the start of a new generation and a new century to be the expression of giving and transforming lives for years to come.”
+“The Boston Foundation is an expression of more than a century of donors giving and improving Greater Boston.
+Together with donors we will catalyze generosity into positive change for years to come.”